-When someone is first brought to an Alaska DOC facility after being arrested, they will go through is the booking process.
-During this time, each person is evaluated:

-- to decide custody level - to decide housing.
+When someone is first brought to a DOC facility after being arrested, he/she goes through what is called the booking process.
+During this time, each person is evaluated to decide custody level and housing.
+During the booking process, every person also receives medical and mental health screenings performed by DOC medical staff.